nnobol/encore-temporal-go/README.md

 To keep the assignment focused on Temporal and Encore integration, I chose **not** to integrate a real DB or currency system.
 Instead:

-- The list of supported currencies (USD, EUR, GEL) is hardcoded and parsed in a safe, typed way.
+- The list of supported currencies (USD, EUR, GEL) is hardcoded and parsed in a safe way.
-- Balances in `account` are stored in a `map` protected by a mutex - thread-safe but ephemeral.
+- Balances in `account` are stored in a `map` protected by a mutex - thread-safe but ephemeral (data gets lost if services reload/restart).
 - In real life, currencies and accounts would likely be tied together and stored in a database.